 These financial statements reflect management's assessment of the impact of the Armenian business environment on the operations of the Company.
-However, the future economic and political situation and its impact on the Company's operations may differ from the management's current expectations.
+The Company's management constantly analyzes the economic situation in the current environment.
+The future economic and political situation and its impact on the Company's operations may differ from the management's current expectations.

-3 Basis of preparation
+2 Basis of preparation

-3.1 Statement of compliance
+2.1 Statement of compliance